How to Create RSS Feed With 9 Best WordPress RSS Feed Plugins

 FeedWordPress intelligently syndicates content from all of the feeds that you choose for your WordPress blog.
 Every content that it syndicates appear as a series of special posts in your WordPress posts database.
 It’s a popular RSS feed plugin with more than 50,000 active installs.

-By syndicating several feeds, you can use WordPress’s posts database as well as templating engine as the back-end of an aggregation website.
+By syndicating several feeds, you can use WordPress’s posts database as well as a templating engine as the back-end of an aggregation website.
 It was designed for ease-of-use, ease-of-configuration, and flexibility.

 7. Disable Feeds

 Now here’s a unique plugin out of the aforementioned ones in the list.
-As its name suggests, this plugin lets you disable all the RSS/Atom/RDF feeds on your site.
+As its name suggests, this WordPress plugin lets you disable all the RSS/Atom/RDF feeds on your site.
 This is especially useful if you’re using WordPress for content management purposes and not for blogging.

 All of the feed requests will be redirected to the corresponding HTML.
 You can tweak the plugin’s behavior is by going to Settings -> Reading.

 This WordPress RSS feed plugin includes pages instead of posts.
 It can be of particular use if pages represent a significant proportion of your content.

 The pro version of this plugin extends that functionalities for less than $10.
 You can make sure that only pages are included in the feeds and not posts.
 It also allows you to add custom post types such as WooCommerce products.